-Although eating fresh, local and seasonal foods will always be the most ideal option, it’s not always realistic.
-Be is climate, accessibility or budget, there are many reasons why keeping a well-stocked pantry of non-perishable foods is a good idea.
+Although eating fresh, local, and seasonal foods will always be the most ideal option, it’s not always realistic.
+Be it climate, accessibility, or budget, there are many reasons why keeping a well-stocked pantry of non-perishable foods is a good idea.
 Fortunately, there are plenty of healthy options to choose from that can help to make eating well a whole lot easier, you just need to know what to look for.
 Here is a list of healthy non-perishable food items that you can add to your pantry today.

 What are non-perishable foods?

 Non-perishable foods are packaged, shelf-stable foods that can be stored at room temperature for extended periods of time without spoiling.
 Non-perishable food items typically have an expiration date of months, if not years, and commonly include foods that are canned, dried, or dehydrated.